Greenjam94/HackerUnderDev/content/post/2023-02-29-intro-to-cloudflare-zero-trust.md

 # Conclusion

 Cloudflare provides a free means to gain remote access to your self-hosted applications without publicly exposing your network.
-Where previously I had set up reverse DNS with no-ip.com and portforwarding through my router, now I'm able to set up a container and tunnel all traffic through cloudflare.
+Where previously I had set up reverse DNS with no-ip.com and port forwarding through my router, now I'm able to set up a container and tunnel all traffic through cloudflare.
 If any external party scanned my infrastructure, there would be no exposed ports or services for these docker applications.
 The domain, if scanned, would reveal that Cloudflare is providing the content.

 If you are running applications and want to open it to the internet in a secure way, Cloudflare Zero Trust Tunnels is the way to do it.